 Pay: Project based, equivalent to $10.00 to $30.00 per hour.

-As far as pay goes, 3Play Media is the best transcription company to work for but there’s more to picking the best than just looking at the pay.
-The overall feelings towards job security and management style play a role in ranking them.
+3Play Media is our #1 pick for the transcription site that pays the most for true beginners.
+But there’s more to this company than just the pay.
+The overall feelings towards job security and management style play a big role in ranking 3Play Media.

-For instance, there are some times of the year when little work is available and when it is, you have to be quick to grab work because jobs are claimed on a first-come / first-served basis.
+As far as available jobs, the work load has its share of highs and lows.
+There are times of the year when more work is available and when it is, you have to be quick to grab it because jobs are claimed on a first-come / first-served basis.

 The training is pretty long.
 I suppose that could be a good thing, though.